w9/zp/README.md

 written in JavaScript but I made an [R interface](https://github.com/w9/zp-r), using htmlwidgets.
 This R-package can be run in R-Studio.

+Bug reports, suggestions and pull requests are very welcome.

 ![screencast](screencast.gif)

 Features